neysapatel/twitter/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+  * [X] Added rounded corners for the images

 ## Video Walkthrough